tizzo/probo.ci/docs/build.md

 #### 2. Drupal Plugin

 The Drupal plugin provides parameters for your build steps if you are using Probo for a Drupal site.
+Use the Drupal Plugin as an alternative to the shell plugin.

 ##### Available Parameters